-We have limited access to a cluster Educational Psychologist and an ASD specialist support team CAMHS (Child and adolescent Mental Health Service) Attendance Officers
+ASD specialist support assistant team, We have limited access to an Educational Psychologist CAMHS (Child & Adolescent Mental Health Service) MHST

+Attendance Officers
-ATT, Access Through Technology services (Profession or medical referral only)

-Virtual Academy for Sensory Support, to support pupils with hearing/Visual impairment

-Children's Therapy Team (Speech & Language/Occupational/physiotherapy therapy)
+ATT, Access through technology services.
+(Profession or medical referral only) Virtual Academy for Sensory support, to support pupils with hearing/visual Impairment Children's Therapy Team (Speech & Language/Occupational/physiotherapy)

-We also work with an experienced SENDCO from another DNEAT academy yo support us in our work.
+Service Level Agreements can be purchased from the Douglas Bader Short Stay Academy.

-We also employ 10.6 FTE Learning Support Assistants who deliver the interventions in the provision map as co-ordinated by our SENCO.
+We also employ 5 FTE Learning Support Assistants who deliver the interventions in the provision map as coordinated by our SENCO.